Vegan No-Bake Pumpkin Cheesecake

 • Prepare the pumpkin purée.
 Place the pumpkin purée and spices into a heavy bottomed pot (I used Le Creuset) and cook on medium heat for 10-15 minutes stirring frequently to remove the moisture from the pumpkin and bloom the spices.
 It should reduce to a heaping 1/2 cup.
 Cool to room temperature before using in the filling.
 This could be done the day before, just let it come to room temperature before using.

 • Make the filling.
 Place the room temperature cream cheese into a food processor or bowl of a stand mixer or use a hand mixer to blend.
-Add the melted white chocolate, lemon juice and vanilla and process or mix until smooth scraping down the sides of the bowl with a spatula.
-Add the cooled reduced pumpkin purée mixture and mix until well combined.
+Add the melted white chocolate (I like to melt in the microwave in 30 second intervals in a 2 cup sized glass mixing cup or small bowl until almost completely melted then you can stir them until they’re completely melted.
+The residual heat from the bowl will assist in completing the melting process.
+All microwaves vary but you still want to see some shape of the chips so don’t over-cook them as they will seize up.
+You can also melt in using a double boiler method by placing them in a bowl over simmering hot water but make sure the bowl doesn’t touch the water below.
+Whatever method you choose, make sure there’s no moisture or liquid in the bowl with the chips as even one drop of water will cause them to seize up.), lemon juice and vanilla and process or mix until smooth scraping down the sides of the bowl with a spatula.
+Add the cooled reduced pumpkin purée mixture and mix until well combined and smooth.
 Add the powdered sugar to the vegan heavy cream in a chilled bowl and beat the chilled heavy cream with a stand or hand mixer until stiff peaks are formed.
 Fold the pumpkin mixture into the whipped cream until combined but don’t over mix it to deflate the cream.
 Use a rubber spatula to cut into it as you turn the bowl to properly fold it in.
 You may have a few streaks of white still left but that’s ok.
 Don’t over mix.

 • Pour the filling into the prepared springform pan and smooth out with a spatula or bench scraper.
 Chill for six hours or overnight.